Meson-AI-Cyber-Lab/MesonCoder/README.md

 ## Overview

-PyMeson is an advanced, open-source Python code generator designed for developers and researchers who need to automate code creation, prototyping, or rapid algorithm development.
+MesonCoder is an advanced, open-source Python code generator designed for developers and researchers who want to automate code creation, prototyping, or rapid algorithm development.
-Harnessing the power of semantic understanding, PyMeson helps you generate robust, readable Python code with ease.
+Harnessing semantic understanding, MesonCoder helps you generate robust, readable Python code with ease.

 ---